DIY-Recording-Equipment/diyre-libdoc/old guides/duo.md

 ---

 ### Sort Resistors {.step}
-Here's a link to that same resistor tool from above: <a href="https://www.diyrecordingequipment.com/pages/resistor-color-code-calculator" target="_blank">Resistor Calculator</a>
+Here's a link to that same resistor tool from above: [Resistor Calculator](https://www.diyrecordingequipment.com/pages/resistor-color-code-calculator)

-        <strong>Parts in this step:</strong> Refer to the component <a href="%base_url%/assets/duo/duo-sorting-1.1.pdf">sorting sheet</a>.
+        <strong>Parts in this step:</strong> Refer to the component [sorting sheet](/assets/duo/duo-sorting-1.1.pdf).

 ---